marobinette/s3-signer/README.md

 # S3 signer and message sender

-This application creates signed URLs for existing s3 resources, constructs a SQS message containing the signed URLs and throws the message on the queue.
+This application creates signed URLs for existing s3 resources, constructs a SQS message containing the signed URLs and throws the message on the queue, which triggers the creation of a PDF.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.